Shunt (electrical): Shunting an instrument but series connected in circuit

-As an introduction to the next chapter, this figure shows that the term "shunt resistor" should be understood in the context of what it shunts.
+This figure shows that the term "shunt resistor" should be understood in the context of what it shunts.

 In this example the resistor R_{L} would be understood as "the shunt resistor" (to the load L), because this resistor would pass current around the load L. R_{L} is connected in parallel with the load L.

 However, the series resistors R_{M1} and R_{M2} are low Ohmic resistors (like in the photo) meant to pass current around the instruments M1 and M2, and function as shunt resistors to those instruments.
 R_{M1} and R_{M2} are connected in parallel with M1 and M2.
 If seen without the instruments these two resistors would be considered series resistors in this circuit.